 They can give you examples of what it's like to be a cop and some of the difficulties that you may not have realized about the job.
 As well, they can offer other tips that can be really useful in becoming a police officer.

 But you don't have to go to a job fair.
 You can log onto their official website, or attend a station house to get some information.
 Most departments have an employment section that

 have pamphlets and information for individuals who are interested in becoming a police officer.

-You can also register for an information sesssion, where recruiters will discuss issues relating to police work and field questions.
+You can also register for an information session, where recruiters will discuss issues relating to the job and field questions.